amcrae/BeamformingJS/README.md

 Build Environment
 -----------------
-The only action the build does at this point is bundle the javascript file into the HTML file.
+The only action the build does at this point is download the vendor libraries.
-It is not really necessary as the application will run from src/ just fine.
+It could optionally bundle/inline the javascript file into the HTML file, but that is not really necessary as the application will run from src/ just fine.

 1. Install npm for your system.
 `  sudo apt-get install npm`